ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 13: Reserved disk space percentage metric metadata" caption-side="top"}

+Shows the % of disk space that would be used if your topics are filled to the extent of their configured retention size.

 ### Stable consumer groups
 {: #ibm_eventstreams_instance_stable_consumergroups}